api-platform/docs/core/pagination.md

 ## Custom Controller Action

-In case you're using a custom controller action, make sure you return the `Paginator` object to get the full hydra response with `hydra:view` (which contains information about first, last, next and previous page).
+In case you're using a custom controller action, make sure you return the `Paginator` object to get the full Hydra response with `view` (which contains information about first, last, next and previous page).
 The following examples show how to handle it within a repository method.
 The controller needs to pass through the page number.
 You will need to use the Doctrine Paginator and pass it to the API Platform Paginator.

 First example: